-3.1 Introduction
+4.1 INTRODUCTION

-Results from this chapter explain the effect of exchange rates on economic growth in Ethiopia using annual data for the period between 1985/86 and 2014/15.
+Results from this chapter explains the effect of exchange rates on economic growth in Ethiopia using annual data for the period between 1985/86 and 2014/15.
 This chapter is divided into two sections.
-The first section of the chapter dealt with the descriptive nature of variables and trend of real exchange rate and economic growth in the period under consideration.
-The second section of the chapter presents the econometric analysis results with discussions and the impulse response and variance decomposition analysis.
-Finally the diagnostic checks on the residuals of VECM are presented.
+The first section of the chapter dealt with the descriptivenature of variables and trend of real exchange rate and economic growth in the period under consideration.
+The second section of the chapter is presented the econometric analysis results with discussions and the impulse response and variance decomposition analysis.
+The finally presented diagnostic checks on the residuals of VECM.